-• The PFS base case for production at PLS is a hybrid operation (open pit and underground), aimed at maximizing extraction of R780E and R00E resources.
-However, it also has the potential to be mined as a purely underground operation.

-An on-going PEA-level underground-only scenario shows potential for improved economic results, including: o 3-year construction period and 7.3 year operation (based on the same Indicated Resources as the PFS base case).

-- o Lower Initial CAPEX of C\$1.19B - o All in OPEX of US\$7.17 per pound - o Pre-tax IRR of 36%, NPV at 8% of C\$1.31B, and a 1.9 year payback - o Reduced footprint and environmental impact - o This PEA-level scenario is preliminary in nature and is based on assumptions and estimates that are not at a PFS level of detail and therefore cannot be categorized as Mineral Reserves.
+- The PFS base case for production at PLS is a hybrid operation (open pit and underground), aimed at maximizing extraction of R780E and R00E resources.
+However, it also has the potential to be mined as a purely underground operation. - A PEA-level underground-only scenario shows potential for improved economic results, including: a 3-year construction period and 7.3 year operation (based on the same Indicated Resources as the PFS base case).
+The Company is advancing this underground-only scenario to PFS level.
+Highlights of the PEA level underground-only scenario are: - o Lower CAPEX of C\$1.19B - o All in OPEX of US\$7.17 per pound - o Pre-tax IRR of 36%, NPV at 8% of C\$1.31B, and a 1.9 year payback - o Reduced footprint and environmental impact - o This PEA-level scenario is preliminary in nature and is based on assumptions and estimates that are not at a PFS level of detail and therefore cannot be categorized as Mineral Reserves.
 Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.
 There is no certainty that the PEA results will be realized.